top of page

 Linear-active: introvert, both listens and speaks, has undivided attention, is structured but firm and specific, displays limited body language and gestures, plans actions step by step, sometimes impatient, sticks to facts, refers to logic, cares about own good name, respects the law, values truth more than diplomacy, likes privacy, separates personal life from professional life.

 On this basis, Lewis created a comprehensive model in which he placed all the major nationalities of the world on a single scale.
-Linear active, multi-active, and reactive types have been put on a single graph, constituting the so-called Culture Triangle.
+Linear active, multi-active, and reactive types have been put on a single graph, constituting the Culture Triangle.

 Knowing this key, you can analyze situations that seem surprising and incomprehensible to you.
 And if you find no other reasons, there is a high probability that the misunderstandings are due to cultural differences.